WATCH: The Most Memorable MTV Unplugged Sessions Ever

 Oasis - 1996

 Their epic gig at the Royal Festival Hall London saw Liam Gallagher refuse to perform, instead leaving his brother Noel to take the reins.
-Noel, who remarked: "Liam ain't gonna be with us 'cause he's got a sore throat, so you're stuck with the ugly fuck," went on to play a 12-song set to a captive audience.
+Noel, who remarked: "Liam ain't gonna be with us 'cause he's got a sore throat, so you're stuck with the ugly four," went on to play a 12-song set to a captive audience.
 Unbelievably, despite not wanting to join them on stage, his brother Liam watched the whole show and heckled from the crowd.

 R.E.M - 1991